-The Archive of Cuban Socialism (ArchCuS) is a unique repository dedicated to preserving and understanding the rich material culture that shaped Cuba during a transformative period from 1959 to 1990.
+The Archive of Cuban Socialism (ArchCuS) is a unique repository dedicated to preserving and understanding the rich material culture in Cuba from 1959 to 1990.
 Spanning the rise of the Cuban Revolution to the collapse of socialist regimes in Eastern Europe and the Soviet Union, ArchCuS documents the artifacts, clothing, and memorabilia that influenced Cuban society during these pivotal decades.
-By preserving the material legacy of the late-twentieth century, ArchCuS provides invaluable insights into the present-day Cuba we know today.
+By preserving the material legacy of the late-twentieth century, ArchCuS provides invaluable insights into present-day Cuba as we know it today.

 The Cuban Revolution of 1959 marked a turning point in the nation’s history.
 With Fidel Castro’s rise to power and subsequent endorsement of socialism in 1961, Cuba underwent a radical transformation, affecting all aspects of life, including material culture.
 Over the next three decades, Cubans produced and consumed a wide range of goods that mediated and, at the same time, reflected their participation in the communist utopia.
-However, the collapse of the Soviet Union in the early 1990s had far-reaching consequences.
-Cuba lost its principal foreign partners, plunging the country into a deep economic crisis that still lingers today.
-These dramatic shifts in the socio-political landscape reshaped material practices and environments, leaving a lasting impact on Cuban society.
+With the collapse of the Soviet Union in the early 1990s Cuba lost its principal foreign partners, plunging itself into a deep economic crisis that still lingers today.
+These dramatic shifts in the socio-political landscape have left a lasting impact on society.

-ArchCuS serves as a dedicated project aiming to meticulously document and preserve the material culture from Cuba spanning the years from 1959 to 1990.
-Through ArchCuS, we delve into a vast array of artifacts, clothing, and memorabilia that were integral to Cuban society during this transformative era.
+ArchCuS documents the material culture from Cuba spanning the years from 1959 to 1990, delving into a vast array of artifacts, clothing, and memorabilia that were integral to Cuban society during this transformative era.
 This material culture inspired some Cubans to embrace the communist utopia, also serving as tools of regime legitimation, state surveillance, and repression, as well as aiding citizens in crafting alternative lives.
 By documenting the material legacy of the twentieth century, ArchCuS provides crucial insights into the essence of contemporary Cuba.

 team